-2019 Retail Industry Predictions and Path Forward
+2019 Retail Industry Predictions and Path Forward with Retail Mobile Solutions

 At the end of last year, leaders from the National Retail Federation (NRF) as well as top industry analysts and experts shared their best guesses on where the retail industry would likely focus in 2019.
 Topping the predictive lists were priorities like improving brick-and-mortar store design and adding in-store fulfillment functionality, providing innovative checkout and return processes, accelerating last-mile delivery capabilities, and enabling more informed and personalized customer care.
 Although diverse in detail, the resounding message behind all of these predications is clearly that optimizing the customer experience—in multiple ways and forms, both in-store and online—will be the key to retail success and sustainability in the year ahead.

 Now, as the first month of 2019 comes to a close, these early predictions are already proving to be spot-on with current industry trends and developments.